moeiscool/Shinobi/README.md

 ## Help make Shinobi the best Open Source CCTV Solution.
 <a href="https://shinobi.video/docs/donate">Donate</a>

 As much as Shinobi is free, development and research is not.
-Please consider supporting Shinobi for as little as $4/month.
+Please consider supporting Shinobi.

-**Paid Support :** <a href="http://cloudchat.online/cart/shinobi/">from @moeiscool, The Lead Developer</a></p>
+**Paid Support / Donation :** <a href="http://cloudchat.online/cart/shinobi/">from @moeiscool, The Lead Developer</a></p>

 # Why make this?